jeffposnick/jeffy-info/site/posts/2021/07/25/esrun.md

   - post
 ---

+_Note: I've since switched to [`tsm`](https://github.com/lukeed/tsm) instead of `@digitak/esrun` in some of my projects.
+They both use esbuild under the hood, and either should work well._

 ## Continued blog infra rewrite

 I had a lot of fun getting full [service worker rendering](https://jeffy.info/2021/07/17/sw-rendering.html) working for this blog, and have continued to noodle on a number of improvements since then.